newtriks/cssapi/README.md

 })
 ```

-#### extend()
+### extend()

 `extend` can be used to create a new api function based on a previous api function, but including any new values you supply which will overwrite any values that were already defined.
 The original api function will be untouched.
-As you will see later, this is useful for defining theme-specific apis.
+As you will see later, this is useful for defining theme-specific APIs.

 ```JavaScript